-Curriculum Key Learning Areas - we used to c all these subjects KLAs There are 6 KLAs - with a syllabus for each from the Board of Studies.
-NEX 13 English, Mathematics, Science and Technology, HSIE (Human Society and its Environment), Creative Arts, PDHPE (Personal Development, Health & - J4 Physical Education).
-12 (1 crsonal bevelopment, ricular a dogs (i) , ious Education with a syllabus from the Late Catholic schools also include Religious Education with a syllabus from the Catholic Schools Office.
+Curriculum Koy Loarning Aroas, we used to call those subjects Curriculum KLAs Key Learning Areas - we used to call these subjects.
+KLAS There are 6 KLAs - with a syllabus for each from the Board of Studies.
+English, Mathematics, Science and Technology, HSIE (Human Society and its Environment), Creative Arts, PDHPE (Personal Development, Health & Physical Education) -OS- Logo Physical Education).
+Catholic schools also include Religious Education with a syllabus from the Lot % CONTRACTOR CONTRACTOR OF CONTRACTOR Catholic Schools Office.
 Teaching is done across KLAs.
-For example a teacher may use an integrated unit about 'Space' to include aspects of several different KLAs.
-Syllabus The 'what' and 'how' KLAs are taught Outcomes The what and now keas are taught outcomes ?
-A syllabus describes the purpose, direction and subject matter for each KLA.
-It includes aims, objectives, content and outcomes for each stage of learning. it includes aims, objectives, content and outcomes for each stage of leaffling.
-There are statements in the syllak ous that describe the knowledge, skills and - d to be gained by most students in each stage within each KLA.
-See http://educationstandards.nsw.edu.au/wps/portal/nesa/k- 10/understanding-the-curriculum/curriculum-syllabuses-NSW Learning Stages ifferent stages of learning that correspond ortant to note that stages in the curriculum ABC usually cover two years of schooling.
-ES1 (Early Stage One) Kindergarten $ \mathbf{\pi}/ $ S1 (Stage One) Year 1 and Year 2 J V 1 S2 (Stage Two) Year 3 and Year 4 S3 (Stage Three) Year 5 and Year 6 SDD / PD /PL ssional D evelopment or P rofessional days school term when teachers attend (pupil free days) courses.
-Children do not attend school on those days.
-G&T Gifted & Talented is a term used t o refer to programs developed for those children who may have special needs with regards to extending their learning.
+For example a teacher may use an integrated unit about 'Space' to include asp Syllabus The 'what' and 'how' KLAs are ta aught Outcomes Ę. e, direction and subject matter for each KLA.
+It includes aims, objectives, cont ent and outcomes for each stage of learning. \bigwedge - abus that describe the knowledge, skills and V - ed to be gained by most students in each stage within each KLA.
+See http://educationstandards.r 10/understanding-the-curriculur Learning Stages - different stages of learning that correspond • • with school year classes.
+It is imp portant to note that stages in the curriculum ABC usually cover two years of schoo ling.
+ES1 (Early Stage One) Kindergarten $\pi/1$ S1 (Stage One) Year 1 and Year 2 S2 (Stage Two) Year 3 and Year 4 S3 (Stage Three) Year 5 and Year 6 SDD / PD /PL Staff Development Days (or Prof fessional D evelopment or P rofessional days Learning days) are days within the ne school term when teachers attend (pupil free days) courses.
+Children do not attend school o n those days.
+G&T Gifted & Talented is a term used to refer to programs developed for those children who may have special needs with regards to extending their learning.
 Programs will differ from school to school.
-ESL English as a Second Language/ English as an Additional Language - The child EAL (HOLA HELLO GONJOUR speaks a language other than English at home.
-LBOTE CIAD CIAD Language Backgrounds other than English - Parents or Grandparents speak a language other than English.
-HALU Learning Support Teachers recognise that all childre n all learn differently and at their own / Special Needs pace, however some children may need extra support due to a diagnosed disability or learning disability.
-Ou r schools are "inclusive", which means children are integrated and learni ng support is given within the regular classes.
+ESL English as a Second Language/ English as an Additional Language - The child speaks a language other than English at home.
+Language Backgrounds other than English - Parents or Grandparents speak a language other than English.
+HALD 18: Learning Support ren all learn differently and at their own / Special Needs - ay need extra support due to a diagnosed • Our schools are "inclusive", which means children are integrated and learning support is given within the regular classes.
+5105505.